anthonydeaver/shadows-of-yesterday/1. Session Notes/Arc 03 - Confrontation and Resolution/Session 03-005 - Consequences.md

 ---
+aliases:
-alias: "Week of 29th January 2023"
+  - Week of 29th January 2023
-type: "session-notes"
+type: session-notes
 tags:
-  - "dnd"
+  - dnd
-  - "session-notes"
+  - session-notes
 date_created: 2023-01-23
 dnd_session_date:
-summary: ["Planebreaker"]
+summary:
+  - The adventure's conclusion has significant consequences.
+Depending on their choices, the renegade dragon may become an ally, a recurring adversary, or meet their end.
+The party's actions impact the overall narrative.
 ---
 # Session Notes: January 29th 2023
 #session-notes